 My research interests also include characterizing the impacts of climate change on the terrestrial Arctic hydrologic system.
-I am currently using Planet imagery to develop new methodology for mapping surface water at high temporal and spatial scales in Northern Alaska and Canada.
+I am currently using Planet CubeSat imagery to map sub-seasonal patterns in surface water at high temporal and spatial scales in Northern Alaska and Canada.
 I am also involved in a large-scale field and remote sensing project involving investigating large scale surface water sensitivity to climate change in Northern Canada and Alaska through NASA's ABoVE program.
 My undergraduate research at UNC focused on developing an automated method that detects the timing of river ice breakup across the entire reaches of large Arctic rivers using MODIS imagery and then analyzing spatial and temporal patterns in river ice breakup across the Arctic region.

-In review: Cooley, S.W., L.C.
-Smith, L. Stepan and J. Mascaro, Tracking dynamic surface water changes with high frequency Planet CubeSat imagery, Remote Sensing
+Cooley, S.W., L.C.
+Smith, L. Stepan and J. Mascaro (2017), Tracking dynamic northern surface water changes with high frequency Planet CubeSat imagery, Remote Sensing. (pdf)

 Cooley, S.W. and T.M.
 Pavelsky (2016), Spatial and temporal patterns in Arctic river ice breakup observed through automated detection of river ice using MODIS imagery, Remote Sensing of Environment. (pdf)